-St. John the Evangelist School has a wonderful Foreign Language instruction program taught by the school's Principal, Mr. John Petto.
-Mr. Petto taught Spanish for over twenty years at Holy Cross High School.
-St. John the Evangelist School foreign language program is taught with a focus on communication, cultural appreciation and connections to various aspects of our elementary school curriculum.
+St. John the Evangelist School foreign language program is taught with a focus on communication, cultural appreciation, and connections to various aspects of our elementary school curriculum.
 Research indicates that teaching a foreign language at the elementary school level has great benefits.
 The brain is at its optimum ability to learn foreign language sounds.
-Students that understand basic foreign language skills demonstrate greater mental flexibility and creativity and develop a greater openness to other cultures at a young age.
-St. John the Evangelist School understands that including foreign language in the school's curriculum reinforces student's listening, speaking, reading, writing skills.
-It develops good study habits and each student learns appreciation of various cultures and their traditions.
+Students who achieve basic foreign language skills demonstrate greater mental flexibility and creativity and develop a greater openness to other cultures at a young age.
+St. John the Evangelist School understands that including foreign language in the school's curriculum reinforces student's listening, speaking, reading, and writing skills.
+It develops good study habits and each student learns an appreciation of various cultures and their traditions.

-The instruction of Spanish begins in Grade 6 By the end of grade 8, students will have completed a course equivalent to a Spanish 1 course in high school.
-At the end of the eighth grade year, students will be prepared to take a proficiency test administered by the accepting high school.
+The instruction of Spanish begins in Grade 1.
+By the end of grade 8, students will have completed a course equivalent to a Spanish 1 course in high school.
+At the end of the eighth-grade year, students will be prepared to take a proficiency test administered by the accepting high school.
 Based on the results of this achievement test, students will have the necessary skills to begin with the Spanish 2 course during the freshman year of high school.